Table of Contents

 Treatment fatigue (physical or emotional weariness with taking HIV drugs) may lead many LTS to have difficulties adhering to their HIV treatment, which can eventually cause drug resistance.
 However, multidrug-resistant HIV (MDR-HIV) is already a reality for a number of LTS, for whom effective treatment options are difficult to find.

 Many long-term survivors take a dizzying array of pills each day, for HIV and for other health conditions they're managing (comorbidities).
 They may also take vitamins, supplements, birth control methods, and pain relievers, all of which can increase the likelihood of drug interactions.
-This resource from ACRIA provides useful tips for managing complicated medication schedules.

 A review of numerous studies of people who acquired HIV at birth (perinatally) found that younger long-term survivors were more likely to have their HIV treatment be unsuccessful than adults, for a number of reasons: